Benefits available to City Workers

 If you qualify, you’ll get an enrollment form after six months of working for the City.
 You'll have the choice between an indemnity plan or a network plan.
 You'll also be able to sign up for individual benefits or a family plan.

+There’s an informational pamphlet about the Massachusetts Public Employee Fund.
+You can also find out which unions get coverage through the fund.
 For more information, visit the Massachusetts Public Employee Fund website, or contact them at:

 - Fund office: 1-800-325-5214